 There are other factors you might want to consider when weighing up the relative merits of cod liver oil vs fish oil.
 One is that many cod liver oil brands…don’t actually use cod!
 Talk about mis-selling.
 These unscrupulous brands use fish such as haddock and pollock, as they are cheaper sources of oil.

 Hopefully this article will help you decide between cod liver oil capsules and fish oil softgels.
-At any rate, you will now know the key differences.
-Still got questions?
-Remember, you can get in touch with us with any queries relating to health and nutrition; we're more than happy to talk through your requirements.
+At any rate, you will now know the key differences between these popular supplements.

 Remember, if you’re contemplating buying an omega-3 supplement, you should always consider purity, omega content (seems obvious, but you’d be surprised!), freshness, potency, bioavailability, sustainability and taste.